-If we define resilience as above, it is easier to understand what is Antifragility, the concept recently highlighted by Professor Nassim Nicholas Taleb in his book.
-Antifragility is the property of a system that "is-at-work to get better",
+If we define resilience as above, it is easier to understand what is Antifragility, the concept recently highlighted by Professor Nassim Nicholas Taleb in his book

 This means that an antifragile system would autonomosly adapt its function, structure, and identity, in order to systematically improve its system-environment fit.
 An antifragile system is thus one that may sacrifice some of its peculiar characteristics (at least, peculiar with reference to its specification!) so long as it matches better with the conditions timely expressed by its deployment environment.
 It is a system able to take autonomic decisions as to its own adaptation and evolution.